Automation-Research-Team/aist_robotiq/o2as_examples/README.md

 This node contains:

 1) A launch file to connect the physical robots to the MoveIt planner
-2) Examples of how to use MoveIt
+2) Examples of how to use MoveIt and other things

 # How to start up the physical robots

     ```
-    roslaunch o2as_moveit_planner connect_real_robots.launch
+    roslaunch o2as_examples connect_real_robots.launch
     roslaunch o2as_moveit_config o2as_planning_execution.launch
     ```